muna-jebril/learning-journal/README.md

 >When we’re growing, we’re more productive.
 And when I’m productive, I feel better.
 And you can, too.

 ### About me
-my name is muna jebril i just gradiented from al albyat university i worked in soical media for 6 month i like coding and im hoping to become a  full-stack devloper. :smile:
+my name is muna jebril i just gradiented from al albyat university i worked in soical media for 6 month i like coding and i\`m hoping to become a  full-stack devloper. :smile:

 This  is my site  [my page](https://github.com/muna-jebril/learning-journal/settings).